Keeping Your Fabric Structure in Good Condition

 Interior Fabric Structures

 For interior canopies the general build up of dirt varies massively depending on its use.
-Canopies under stairs may be exposed to food and drink spillages, where as a fabric canopy in a roof space may see any build up of dust on the topside surface along with dead flies and insects.
+Canopies under stairs may be exposed to food and drink spillages, whereas a fabric canopy in a roof space may see a build up of dust on the topside surface along with dead flies and insects.
 Mechanical equipment such as air con. and air handling units can also move a lot of often dirty air that may find its way onto the fabric.
 So ultimately the required frequency of cleaning varies.

-For interior structures a wide range of fabrics are used dependant on the design required.
+For interior structures a wide range of fabrics are used depending on the design required.
 Therefore cleaning procedures vary widely.
-For example sunscreen fabrics are generally PVC coated mesh and therefore often require being removed/lowered to be vacuumed, whereas acoustic fabrics may require washing.
+For example, sunscreen fabrics are generally PVC coated mesh and therefore often require being removed/lowered to be vacuumed, whereas acoustic fabrics may require washing.
 Therefore the appropriate job-specific method should be discussed with your project manager so that this information is included in the O & M manual issued at the end of the job.

-For the frame or fixings, the lack of exterior exposure will mean that all steel and support rigging should be in excellent condition, but a wipe down and inspection of any areas that appear to be at risk of vandalism would be recommended, along with photographing of instances.
+For the frame or fixings, the lack of exterior exposure will mean that all steel and support rigging should be in excellent condition, but a wipe down and inspection of any areas that appear to be at risk of vandalism would be recommended, along with photographing of issues.

 Whatever the technique required for the interior or exterior product, we will always provide you with easy instructions to follow in order to keep your tensile structure in tip top condition.
-However, we are always available for any maintenance advice or assistance, and can of course can carry this work out for you, providing you year-on-year reassurance that your canopy will in great condition for the long term.
+However, we are always available for any maintenance advice or assistance, and can of course can carry this work out for you, providing you year-on-year reassurance that your canopy will remain in great condition for the long term.
 Contact us for more information.